Fractional CTO vs Technical Cofounder: Which One Does Your Startup Need?

 You cannot build it yourself, and nobody is there to make the product real week after week.

-If that is you, a few days a month of advice will not move you far enough.
-Advice does not ship a product.
-You need someone in the build with you.
+If that is you, a few days a month will not move you far enough, however hands-on those days are.
+Nobody part-time builds your product from zero.
+You need someone in the build with you full time.

 Signs a Fractional CTO Fits Instead